pulumi/pulumi-hugo/README.md

 ## Merging and releasing

-When a pull request is merged into the default branch of this repository, a follow-up PR is triggered on [pulumi/docs](https://github.com/pulumi/docs) that produces an integration build.
+When a pull request is merged into the default branch of this repository, a follow-up PR is triggered on [pulumi/docs](https://github.com/pulumi/docs) that produces an integration build comprised of the full website.
 Once that build completes and is approved and merged into pulumi/docs, the changes are deployed to pulumi.com.

 ## Blogging